National Careers Service

-You can only be referred to the support Work Programme provides through Jobcentre Plus - you cannot refer yourself.
+People can only be referred to the support Work Programme provides through Jobcentre Plus – a person cannot refer themselves.
 The Work Programme replaces previous welfare-to-work programmes such as the New Deal, Employment Zones and Flexible New Deal.

 If you would like to find out more please contact: